 Supporting the African Women’s Voice

 Regardless of these errors, the African women’s voice addressed in its respective section is worth listening to and supporting.
 Because of the Circle’s aim to educate institutions and individuals on sexual violence against African women and to stop this evil, I believe their aims ought to be supported.
-However, the problem remains that the Circle is unionistic and advocate for women ordination.
+However, the problem remains that the Circle is syncretistic and they advocate for women’s ordination.

-So, the question remains: What are good, practical ways for our synod or any congregation to support and endorse the Circle in their efforts toward education for African women and preventing sexual violence against African women without simultaneously endorsing their unionistic practices and in some cases false theology?
-Because of their unionism, we obviously cannot support them in any official capacity, so what other ways can we support their efforts?
-This is a dialogue I believe needs to start happening within our church body.
+So, the question remains: What are good, practical ways for our synod or any congregation to support and endorse the Circle in their efforts toward education for African women and preventing sexual violence against African women without simultaneously endorsing their syncretistic practices and heterodoxy?
+Because of their syncretism, we obviously cannot support them in any official capacity, so what other ways can we support their efforts?
+I don’t have any offered solutions, but this is a dialogue that needs to start happening within our church body.

 Kalu, Ogbu U. African Christianity: An African Story.
 Trenton, NJ: Africa World Press, 2007.